jsummers/imageworsener/readme.txt

       (Windows BMP v2, also known as OS/2 BMP v1), and "3" (the default; the standard version that's compatible with almost everything), and "5" (supports transparency).
+    "deflate:cmprlevel=<n>": zlib-style compression level setting for
+      zip/deflate/zlib compression.
+This applies to all PNG files, and to MIFF files that use zip compression.
+      Values range from 0 (no compression) to 9 (best, slowest).
+      "-1" can be used to mean "default", but the exact meaning of this is not well-defined.
     "jpeg:quality=<n>": libjpeg-style quality setting to use if a JPEG file is written.
 Default is (probably) 75.
     "jpeg:arith": When writing a JPEG file, use arithmetic coding instead of Huffman coding.
 This reduces the file size by about 5 to 10% for free, but many image viewers don't support JPEG files with arithmetic coding.
+    "webp:quality": WebP-style quality setting to use if a WebP file is written.
+This is on a scale from 0 to 100.
+Default is 80.

  -includescreen
  -noincludescreen